ProgramCpp/okotron/ADR/authorization.md

 downside:
 - not the best UX. multiple commands required to setup okto.
-- tight integration with telegram. oktron cannot be extended to webapp, that works from the browser
+- tight integration with telegram. okotron cannot be extended to webapp, that works from the browser

 references:
 - https://www.oauth.com/oauth2-servers/device-flow/user-flow/